Tips On Driving Cars On An Uphill Ground

 What’s the difference of driving cars on levelled and uphill ground?
 Of course, they are different.
 On a levelled ground, you won’t use the clutch, throttle, and brake much.
 But, that is not the case when driving on an uphill ground.
 For roads that are not too steep, the position of the gear shift on 2 or 3 is enough.
 But, when you go on a higher position, the gear shift needs to be lowered to 1.
 If you push it, the car won’t go up, but instead it will go down.

 When you on an uphill road and it’s stuck.
 Like it or not, the car must be stopped.
 For those of you who just learned how to drive, this condition might make you sweaty and feverish.
-Even sometimes when you’re too panicked, the car will go backwards and hit the car behind you.
+Even sometimes when you’re too panicked, the car will go backward and hit the car behind you.
 Or there might be a mistake in the driving technique that makes the clutch canvass to smell so foul.
 Principally, when this happens to you, stay calm.
 Here are some steps to help you get through it.

 1. Using the hand brake